 Not Very Popular

-Moissanite has never really gained the same level of popularity as diamonds-diamonds remain the most sought-after gemstone for engagement rings and other fine jewelry designs, passed down as a keepsake, heirloom, or another noteworthy momento.
-Natural earth-mined diamonds remain the most prestigious due to their long-standing reputation.
-The more people become aware of moissanite's presence, affordability, durability, and diamond-like fire, the more moissanite will gain a loyal consumer base.
+Moissanite has never gained the same level of popularity as natural diamonds, which remain the most sought-after gemstone for engagement rings and other fine jewelry.
+Diamonds, especially earth-mined diamonds, are considered the traditional choice, often passed down as a keepsake, heirloom, or other significant memento.
+The prestige of diamonds in the diamond industry stems from their long-standing reputation and association with durability, brilliance, and colorless beauty.

 Not Many Expert Moissanite Jewelers

-Finding expert jewelers specializing in moissanite can be challenging because most jewelers focus on diamonds, natural or synthetic colored stones, and may have limited experience working with moissanite.
-This may make it harder to find the right jeweler who offers in-depth knowledge for selecting, designing, and working with moissanite and moissanite jewelry.
+Finding expert jewelers specializing in moissanite can be challenging, as most jewelers focus on natural diamonds, lab-created diamonds, or synthetic colored gemstones.
+Many have limited experience working with moissanite stones.
+This can make it harder to find a jeweler with in-depth knowledge of moissanite’s brilliance, durability, and affordability compared to diamonds.

 Some Surprising Facts About Moissanite